Welcome to the NanoΣky team

 Co-supervisor: Prof. Tom Thomson

-Cory Emmerson is a full-time PhD student in the NEST Group, School of Computer Science.
-His supervisor is Dr. Christoforos Moutafis, and co-supervisor is Prof. Tom Thomson.
+Previously a PhD student in NEST Group, Department of Computer Science, and my project was supervised by Dr. Christoforos Moutafis, and Prof. Jim Miles.